 There’s an additional community bond post-residency: the Institute Summer Residency alumni.
-As of 2015 there are 162 individuals out in the world who are graduates of the first 10 Institute Summer Residencies.
-Some live outside of the US, many are scattered across most regions of the country.
-There are occasional regional meetings of these folks and their colleagues with shared interest in the intersection of art and community.
+As of 2020 there are 190 individual graduates of Cornerstone’s 13 completed Institute Summer Residencies.
+Some live outside of the US, most are scattered across all regions of the country.
+There are occasional regional meetings of these folks and their local colleagues with shared interest in the intersection of art and community.

 I learned a ton from working within Cornerstone’s methodology alongside a group of peers equally passionate and learning in collaboration.
 And it was tremendously inspiring and validating to be in a room of people so similarly passionate and full of faith about the same ideals.